jamiehenzy/Genome_analysis_Unit_2/README.md

 Complete In_class_prep_Feb14.
 This exercise strengthens your skills in working with sequencing reads and prepares you to work with real data.

 ## Deliverable 2D
-Perform the steps applied when analyzing the Marine Genomics data to the real data from the Day lab.
+Perform the steps applied when analyzing the Marine Genomics data to the real data from the Day lab (further instructions to follow).